peter88213/nvhelp-de/source/character_view.rst

 Tags are a very freely usable tool for labeling characters in the Baumansicht.
 Tags do not have to be defined elsewhere, but simply entered in the input field separated by semicolons.
-Editing kann mit der Eingabetaste beendet werden.
+Die Bearbeitung kann mit der Eingabetaste beendet werden.

 .. caution::
    If you want to use a tag more than once, make sure you use